juji-io/datalevin/doc/vector.md

 generation (RAG), and so on.
 This feature is currently available on Linux and MacOSX on both x86_64 and arm64 CPUs.

-## Native Dependencies

-The vector feature expects some native dependencies on your system:

-* Linux needs [OpenMP](https://www.openmp.org/) and [Vectorized
-  Math](https://sourceware.org/glibc/wiki/libmvec) from GCC, e.g. on
-  Debian/Ubuntu, `apt-get install g++-12 gcc-12`

-* MacOSX needs the same libraries as the above from Clang, e.g. `brew install libomp llvm`

-Otherwise, Datalevin may fail to load and report `java.lang.UnsatisfiedLinkError`.

 ## Configurations

 These configurable options can be set when creating the vector index using